St Thomas' SEND (Special Educational Needs and Disabilities) Information Report

 How do we support pupils with SEND to improve their emotional and social development?

 We have an inclusive approach to education and understand that good social and mental health is key to children’s development.
-We offer a range of lunchtime clubs to support children and classes use mindfulness and yoga to support children with their behaviour, social skills, low confidence and low self-esteem.
+We offer a range of extra curricular clubs to support children and classes use mindfulness and yoga to support children with their behaviour, social skills, low confidence and low self-esteem.
 The well-being of all of our pupils is extremely important.
 Our Always rules are well-established in each class and children have ownership of these.
 They can be spotted and earn house points and can use the ‘worry welly’ and ‘suggestion sock’ for concerns and ideas as to how we can do even better.
-Children in Year 2 complete the Zippy’s Friends programme for developing and improving friendships and we hope to access the junior programme (Apple’s Friends) soon.
+Some children have completed the Zippy’s Friends and Apple’s Friends programme for developing and improving friendships.
 We adapt the Always rules to suit individuals where appropriate and use individual sticker charts, tokens etc to earn rewards.

 Our Positive Behaviour and Anti Bullying Policy; which includes guidance on expectations, rewards and sanctions is fully understood and implemented by all staff.
 We regularly monitor attendance, support pupils returning to school after absence and take the necessary actions to prevent prolonged unauthorised absence through our Learning Mentor, Mrs Costello.